top of page

 Venaseal may be considered for:

-• Varicose veins involving the great or small saphenous veins
+• Varicose veins involving the great or small saphenous veins which are often the underlying cause of visible varicose veins.

 What Are the FDA and Health Canada Approvals for Venaseal?

 • FDA Approval: 2015, for use in treating symptomatic superficial varicose veins in the legs using adhesive.
+This approval followed extensive clinical trials demonstrating its effectiveness and safety profile.

 Why Choose Dr. Luis Figueroa for Your Venaseal Treatment?